rossant/website/content/2015-02-18-numpy-browser-llvm.md

 $('#my_output').val(result[0]);
 ```

-TODO: interactive sum
+Type some numbers below to compute the sum (no more than 10 numbers):

+<iframe src="/widgets/emscripten-array.html" style="height: 100px;" scrolling="no"></iframe>

 This is better than what I expected!
-I also managed to pass 2D arrays with a little more work with the wrappers:
+I also managed to pass 2D arrays with a little more work with the wrappers.
+The following example gives you the index with the maximum element.
+Click on a number to change it:

-TODO: 2D table
+<iframe src="/widgets/emscripten-table.html" style="height: 350px;" scrolling="no"></iframe>

 ## Performance

-.85 ms for sum(1M) in Python
-15 ms in JS LLVM
+I've done some quick and somewhat non-scientific benchmarks.
+The test function is just `np.sum()` on an array containing one million random 32-bit integers uniformly sampled between -100 and 100.
+On my laptop, NumPy computes the sum in 0.85 ms. What about Numba/Emscripten and vanilla JavaScript?

+<iframe src="/widgets/emscripten-benchmark.html" style="height: 200px;" scrolling="no"></iframe>

+The Emscripten-compiled version appears to be 1-2 orders of magnitude slower than vanilla JavaScript and NumPy.

 ## Conclusion